 The film may have been silent, but the impact was that of a loud bang.
 “The Great Train Robbery,” known as the first American Western, would prove to be one of the most influential films in cinema.
 The year was 1903 and tales of the Wild West were quickly spreading throughout the world.
 In the film, Broncho Billy Anderson plays a rough and tumble bandit.
 His role as the first on-screen cowboy became so iconic that he was immortalized on a US stamp, has a star on the Hollywood Walk of Fame and is honored in the National Cowboy and Western Heritage Museum in Oklahoma.
 Fun fact?
 Broncho Bill was actually named Max Aronson and the son of Jewish New Yorkers.

 Western Jewish pioneers, those of the silver screen and real life, are a largely forgotten chapter in US History.
 And yet, they played a definitive and often colorful role shaping the expansion of the United States.
-Pioneer Jews came to North America primarily in three waves: first were the Sephardic Jews fleeing the Mexican Inquisition during the1570s, followed by the German Jews of the 1830s and, last, the Eastern European Jews of the 1880s.
 There were nationally known names such as Levi Strauss, Samsonite founder Jesse Shwayder and the Guggenheim family, who built their great fortunes through grit and determination in California and Colorado.
-And there were also lesser-known characters such as Solomon Bibo, a Prussian immigrant, who became the only non-Native American tribal leader in New Mexico and Solomon Carvalho, a Sephardic painter and photographer who spent the mid-1800s documenting the territories of Kansas, Colorado and Utah.
+And there were also lesser-known characters such as Solomon Bibo, a Prussian immigrant, who became a non-Native American tribal leader in New Mexico and Solomon Carvalho, a Sephardic painter and photographer who spent the mid-1800s documenting the territories of Kansas, Colorado and Utah.
 Wyatt Earp’s wife, Josephine Marcus Earp, was a Jewish dancer whose beauty is rumored to have triggered the fight at the OK Corral.
 And by the end of the 19th Century nearly every notorious Wild West town, including Deadwood and Tombstone, had a Jewish mayor.

 The wagon trains that moved westward with Jewish families traveled for the same reason as many settlers: opportunity.
 Religious persecution and poverty in Europe forced thousands of Jewish immigrants to search for a better life in America.
 The anti-Semitism and tenements found in New York City, however, did not offer the respite many Jews were seeking.
 By 1912, it is estimated over 100,000 Jews had migrated to the Wild West.
 They put down roots and, today, many of their descendants are entrepreneurial and philanthropic leaders in the West.
 They epitomize the important legacy of immigration in America.